Wales Star Gareth Bale Will Miss The Game Against The Republic Of Ireland

 The Welsh team is also missing Ethan Ampadu and Chris Mepham to injury for the Ireland trip.

 Wales is actually in the second spot in the Nations League group, one point behind Denmark.
-The Republic of Ireland is currently in the last spot, and a loss to Ireland by Wales would be huge.
+The Republic of Ireland is currently in the last spot, and a Wales loss to Ireland would be huge.

 SQUAD UPDATE | DIWEDDARIAD CARFAN